couetilc/take-home-interview_Jan-2023_apple/README.md

 store commands for project development and maintenance in an executable file "cli" at the root of the repo.

-TODO: index page that presents zip code input form to user
-TODO: handle form submission
+TODO: handle form submission and provide weather data
 TODO: handle caching requirement
 TODO: improve error messages for input validation, etc.
 TODO: can I write integration tests that verify the prompt requirements?
 TODO: make everything pretty
+TODO: hackerrank

 ## Future Improvements